SJU-Capstone-DS-DayOne/Palette-AI-models/README.md

 - Our main function, couple recommendation, inferred the recommendation results by summing each user's embeddings.
 - Due to the lack of a quantitative evaluation method for both users, we conducted a survey to more than 100 random people in their 20s and received positive responses from more than 80%.

+## Best Dish Extraction

+- Extract reliable representative dishes from reviews
+- To this end, we use [KeyBERT](https://github.com/MaartenGr/KeyBERT), a keyword extraction algorithm.
+- Noting that reviews reflect users' subjective feelings, we added a Sentiment Penalty to the KeyBERT score to increase the reliability of the results.

 ## Review Analysis

 - We used a fine-tuned T5 to summarize a large amount of restaurant reviews.